robertdebock/ansible-role-rsyslog/README.md

 # See `man rsyslog.conf`.
 rsyslog_remote_selector: "*.*"

-# If rsylog_remote is set, use TCP if true.
-UDP if false.
+# If rsylog_remote is set, use TCP if yes.
+UDP if no.
-rsyslog_remote_tcp: true
+rsyslog_remote_tcp: yes

 # If rsylog_remote is set, destination port to use.
 rsyslog_remote_port: "514"